Masala Herb

 The Sweet and Sour Papaya Dip goes exceptionally well with spicy Baked Chicken legs and potato wedges.

-Total Time: 3 minutes
+Total Time: 3 minutes minutes

 Sweet and Sour Papaya Sauce

-Hello Orange Season, welcome back!
+Hello orange Season, welcome back!

-I have been seeing orange lately, not in a bad way of course, no I am talking about the change of seasons and the time when orange-colored vegetables and fruits appear more frequently in the market.
+I have been seeing oranges lately, not in a bad way of course, no I am talking about the change of seasons and the time when orange-colored vegetables and fruits appear more frequently in the market.

 Sweet and Sour Papaya Dip Sauce http://masalaherb.com #stepbystep #recipe @masalaherb